lonePatient/electra_pytorch/README.md

 ## Result

-Performance of ALBERT on GLUE benchmark results using a single-model setup on **dev**:
+Performance of electra on GLUE benchmark results using a single-model setup on **dev**:

 |  | Cola| Sst-2| Mnli| Sts-b|
 | :------- | :---------: | :---------: |:---------: | :---------: |